About Me

 A career in screenwriting is a test of will and determination.
 Even with mounds of each, nothing is guaranteed.

 For me, the test began in 2011.
 After a short career in broadcasting, I made the switch to full-time screenwriting.
 An option quickly followed, along with a trip to LA to film a sizzle reel for the project.
 It was a whirlwind experience, and great fun.
 As with most sitcom projects, it didn't gain traction, and the project slowly faded.
 But, it was an excellent introduction into the business.
-(It's still a great script and concept, so...somebody, let's go.)
+(It's still a great script and concept, so...somebody...let's go.)

 I followed that with several comedy projects.
 There was a comedy feature, along with multiple sitcom pilots, even an educational children's adventure series.

-I began experimenting with thrillers, and my first thriller, THE HAND OF GOD, has attracted the attention of filmmakers from Chicago to North Carolina--even as far away as Nigeria, though it still remains available for sale.
+Soon, I began experimenting with thrillers, and my first thriller, THE HAND OF GOD, attracted the attention of filmmakers from Chicago to North Carolina--even as far away as Nigeria, though it still remains available for sale.

 In 2018, I took 2nd place in a March Madness-style writer's tournament, hosted by Simplyscripts.
 It was my first attempt at competition writing since 2014, following a period of concentration on skill-building.
 I found writing shorts to be amazing fun, and since have written over 50 shorts in various genres, testing my personal boundaries--even writing horror, which I'd never found personally or professionally interesting.

-I wrote a creature-feature short that won.
-Optioned a romcom short to an international filmmaker.
-Again took 2nd place in the writer's tournament (2019, outright winning 2 of the 5 rounds), then followed that up with another win: a psychological horror/thriller short with a high concept that I'm developing into a feature.
+I wrote a creature-feature short that won, optioned a romcom short to an international filmmaker, again took 2nd place in the writer's tournament (2019, outright winning 2 of the 5 rounds), then followed that up with another win: a psychological horror/thriller short with a high concept that I've since developed into a feature.
+Then, in 2020, I finally won the writer's tournament, boosted by a snappy little thriller named LINES.
+(Since filmed.)

-Even scripts that didn't win found attention, including one horror short that was optioned to a director in Russia.
+Even scripts that didn't win found attention, including one horror short that was optioned to a director in Russia (currently in production in the UK).
+Turns out, I'm pretty good at writing horror.
+And, surprisingly, I've found I DO enjoy it.

 And, really, that's what's been most interesting about the entire process: discovering new strengths.